dwightjack/vue-types/docs/guide/installation.md

 When used in a project with [eslint-plugin-vue](https://github.com/vuejs/eslint-plugin-vue), the linter might report errors related to the `vue/require-default-prop` rule.

-To prevent that error use [eslint-plugin-vue-types](https://github.com/dwightjack/eslint-plugin-vue-types)
+To prevent that error use [eslint-plugin-vue-types](https://github.com/dwightjack/eslint-plugin-vue-types).

 ## Production build

 Vue.js does not validate components' props when used in a production build.
 If you're using a bundler such as Webpack or rollup you can shrink vue-types filesize by around **70%** (minified and gzipped) by removing the validation logic while preserving the library's API methods.
 To achieve that result setup an alias to `vue-types/dist/shim.m.js` (`vue-types/dist/shim.js` if you're using CommonJS modules).

-If you're including the library via a `script` tag use the dedicated shim build file:
+If you're including the library via a `script` tag, use the dedicated shim build file:

 ```html
 <script src="https://unpkg.com/vue-types@latest/dist/shim.umd.js"></script>